 My dad has video proof of me, age 3, twirling around the living room to his Moody Blues albums, and soon after that I was on stage in an orange tutu, performing “Me and My Teddy Bear” at my dance school’s annual recital.
 I took dance lessons through high school, minored in dance in college, and signed up for various drop-in and series classes once “real life” (read: working full time as an editor) began.

 The journey to finding my inner dance (as opposed to dancing for an audience/teacher’s approval) was not an overnight trip, and it probably didn’t truly emerge until after college, when I started seriously practicing yoga and began to find a deep connection between breath, body, mind, and movement.
 The more and more I did yoga, the more I found myself longing to dance.
 It was a very deep desire to move and explore, but not in the traditional jazz-and-ballet sense.
 There was some kind of fire burning inside that wanted me to just move, no restrictions, just move to make sense of the emotions and thoughts inside of me.
-The breakthrough came during my yoga teacher training at Kripalu, when, after 28 days of nonstop inner reflection and contemplation, I realized that my yoga was dance.
-I danced whenever I could–before class, after class, and after hours.
-My classmates would be asleep back in the dorm, and I’d sneak into the program room and dance in the dark, an unlit Shiva statue watching over me from the front of the room.

 From then on, my dance changed.
 Of course, I still love a good structured class.
 But when I have the opportunity to just move, the result is something different.
 I guess the most accurate way of saying it is that my dance comes from the inside out (being satisfied when what emerges from me is authentic, regardless of how it looks), rather than from the outside in (being satisfied only when what I see [angles, height, lines] looks “good enough”).